Rittmeister Manfred von Richthofen was known by many names during the war:

 I am in wretched spirits after every battle.
 When I set foot on the ground again I go to my quarters and do not want to see anyone, or hear anything.2

-But today Richthofen, having celebrating his 80th3 aerial victory, bantered in a relaxed manner.
+But today Richthofen, having celebrated his 80th3 aerial victory, bantered in a relaxed manner.

 He tipped Richard Wenzl, from his hammock, amusing one and all.
 Dismissing superstition, Richthofen allowed photographs, joking